 The NWS Project participants approved development of the US$2.0 billion GWF Phase 2 Project in December 2015.
 The project will develop the Keast, Dockrell, Sculptor-Rankin, Lady Nora and Pemberton fields via a 35km subsea tie-back to the Goodwyn A platform.

 The Project remains on budget and is on schedule for start-up in H1 2019.
 The project continues to pursue opportunities to accelerate completion.

 North West Shelf Persephone Project

-The Persephone field produces using a subsea tieback to the existing North Rankin Complex, extending the NWS Project’s LNG production plateau.
+The Persephone Project was a two-well subsea tieback to the North Rankin Complex, extending the NWS Project’s LNG production plateau.